SUSE/Portus/_setups/3_nginx_bare_metal.md

 layout: post
 ---

+## Introduction

 As you probably have noticed, there is a Passenger configuration bundled with the rpm that is being built for Portus.
 That is, the production setup in which the Portus developers are continuously testing is with Apache in place.
 This doesn't mean, however, that Portus cannot run with other setups.
 In this page, an example will be provided where NGinx will be used to handle SSL for Portus.

+The versions being used for this example are:

+- NGINX 1.8.1
+- Thin 1.7.0
+- Puma 2.14.0
+- Docker Distribution 2.4.0

+Older versions are known to work too.

 ## The Registry